-Saigon (Ho Chi Minh City) is considered to be a must-visit city in Southeast Asia because of its richness in history, culture, affordability, and a liveliness metropolitan.
+Saigon (Ho Chi Minh City) is a must-visit in Southeast Asia because of its rich history, culture, affordability, and liveliness metropolitan.
 There is something for everyone.
-In our latest Vietnam local guide to the vibrant city’s attractions, we bring you the 11 free things to do in Saigon that ensure you will still be able to experience the local culture on your budget travel.
+Our local guide brings you the 11 free things to do in Saigon that ensure you can still experience the local culture on your budget travel.

 1. Explore Ben Thanh Market

-First opened in 1912 and located in a prime location in the city center, Ben Thanh Market has emerged as one of the leading marketplaces with lots of goods trading from different regions of Vietnam.
+First opened in 1912 and in a prime location in the city center, Ben Thanh Market has emerged as one of the leading marketplaces.
 It also offers visitors a vast selection of branded items, knockoff brands, foods, and a glimpse into the local trades.

 Tips and note: